Our Story: The Craftsmen’s Guild of Mississippi

 The Idea.

-In 1973, Governor Waller put into motion what would become the Craftsmen’s Guild of Mississippi, and ever since, the Guild has been proving him right.
+In 1973, Governor Waller set into motion what would become the Craftsmen’s Guild of Mississippi, and since then, the Guild has proven his theory to be true every day.

-For over five decades, the Craftsmen’s Guild of Mississippi has helped craftsmen make a living from their craft, enforced high standards, and provided educational programs to pass along both craft skills and an appreciation for them to future generations.
+For over five decades, with high standards, the Craftsmen’s Guild of Mississippi has helped craftsmen make a living from their craft and provided educational programs to pass along both craft skills and appreciation to future generations.